Yahyakiani/Css_Notes/Islamiat/Islamiat.md

 Abstention from Sin()
 Discipline and Self Control (Fasting is Prescribed to you as it was prescribed to those before you so you may learn self restraint)
 Hidden Ibadat
-Self scrutiny(Akhirat Khauf)
+Self scrutiny(Akhirat Khauf,introspection)
 Infuses spirit of Jihad
-immunity from hypocriscy
-Distinctive reward (Saum: )
+immunity from hypocriscy (Hipocrites in lowest hell) Distinctive reward (Saum: )
-Right and wrong
+Right and wrong (inital wrong bad,segregation of right and wrong in quran) Courageous
-Courageous
 Obedient and determined
 Virtuous